 If you believe that your medical records or sensitive information pertaining to your medical condition or treatment has been improperly disclosed by your doctor, hospital, health care facility, provider, or practitioner, you should contact a Minnesota Health Care Privacy Attorney to discuss your concerns and learn more about your rights.

 A Minnesota Health Care Records lawyer can guide you through your options and determine whether you should consider bringing a claim or lawsuit against the entity or individual(s) who breached your privacy.
 If your provider or health care facility violated the Minnesota Health Care Record Act, you could be entitled to monetary damages to compensate you for the harm caused by the disclosure.

-To learn more and to set up your free consultation with a Minneapolis Minnesota HIPPA Violation Lawyer at Kuhlman Law, PLLC call 612 349 2747.
+To learn more and to set up your free consultation with a Minneapolis Minnesota HIPAA Violation Lawyer at Kuhlman Law, LLC call 612 444 3374.